TravelByRocket/kj6-dev/content/atlas/project010.md

     * Must submit through GitHub Classroom assignment
     * Every page in its own file with a preview
     * Every page with a descriptive name
-    * Every type named with CamelCase (i.e., all views and pages, anytime you have `struct MyView: View`)
+    * Every type named with PascalCase (i.e., all views and pages, anytime you have `struct MyView: View`)
     * Refactor all repetitive code (see video in Class 4 notes) that you can; if you find a part that you tried but couldn't then explain that in comments in your code
     * Every page should be something something new to look at, not just different words and different image; a new layout, color scheme, styling, interaction, etc.
     * I will mark you down substantially if your app looks like someone else's; the best way to ensure this is get creative and curious